 Anything that doesn’t serve a purpose is ultimately a distraction.

 3. Pops of Play

 Your child is not wired to sit for extended periods of time and focus on one thing after another.
 Classrooms are designed so that children have to get up and move around.
-Encourage your child to take a break by putting things around them that make them pause.
-For example, a little basketball hoop, a fidget toy, a picture of friends, brainteasers, a family photo, a stress ball, a coloring book – having one or two of these things available to your child during their work periods can improve focus and overall performance.
+Do the same at home by encouraging your child to take a break.
+Display items that make them pause, breathe, or step away from what they’re doing for a moment, it helps foster perspective.
+For example, a little basketball hoop, a fidget toy, a picture of friends, brainteasers, a family photo, a stress ball, a coloring book – having one or two of these items available to your child during their work periods can improve focus and overall performance.

 When organizing a space for their students, a teacher’s primary goals are: